-Solution Mining and Hydrocarbon Storage: In an effort to stabilize market prices of natural gas and other hydrocarbons for all consumers and to encourage the storage of CO2, support legislation to encourage development of salt domes and other storage facilities in the state of Louisiana.
+Storage of Hydrocarbons, CO2, and Hydrogen: In an effort to stabilize market prices of natural gas and other hydrocarbons for all consumers, support legislation to encourage development of salt domes and other storage facilities in the state of Louisiana.
 Support reasonable regulations for the safe permitting and operation of solution mining wells and hydrocarbon storage.
+Additionally, support and encourage development of deep underground saline aquifers and reservoirs and related facilities for CO2 and hydrogen storage.
+Support related legislation.

-Injection Wells: Support the retention of the responsibility for Class I and Class II injection wells related to oil and gas exploration and production within the Department of Natural Resources.
+Injection Wells: Support the retention of the responsibility for injection wells related to oil and gas exploration and production, as well as the expansion of said responsibility for oil and gas byproducts, within the Department of Natural Resources.

-Moratoria, Federal Leasing, and Regulatory Programs: Oppose regulations and legislation which impose moratoria or de facto moratoria on oil and gas exploration and production in the Gulf of Mexico.
+Moratoria.
+Federal Leasing, and Regulatory Programs: Oppose regulations and legislation which impose moratoria or defacto moratoria on oil and gas exploration and production in the Gulf of Mexico, as well as the capturing and/or transportation of oil and gas byproducts.
 Continue to support legislation that seeks to establish aggressive Outer Continental Shelf (OCS) and Arctic National Wildlife Refuge leasing programs for oil and gas development.
 Bring attention to Department of Interior's five-year leasing program and Louisiana's need for expanding drilling areas in the Gulf of Mexico and lowering royalty rates to help boost Louisiana's Economy.
 Revenues from such production should be shared with states that permit such activities.
-Oppose any efforts to restrict, pause or delay leasing on federal and OCS lands.
-All potential reserves must be explored and added to the nation's production, and a balanced program between environmental and economic concerns must be achieved, rather than withdrawing properties based on unwarranted environmental pressures.
+Oppose any efforts to restrict, pause, or delay leasing on federal and OCS lands.
+All potential reserves must be explored and added to the nation's production, and a balanced program between environmental and economic concerns must be achieved, rather than withdrawing properties, or unnecessarily delaying lease sales, based on unwarranted environmental pressures.

 Energy Taxation: Support federal taxation policies that preserve domestic energy security by stimulating exploration and production.
-Such incentives assist energy-intensive industries, which often face high energy costs and foreign competition, as well as the energy-producing industry.
+Such incentives assist energy-intensive industries, which are suffering from high energy costs and foreign competition, as well as the energy-producing industry.
 Also, oppose additional gasoline and special fuels taxes as a source of revenues for non-highway purposes.